silverbulletmd/silverbullet/libraries/Library/Std/APIs/Aggregate.md

 ---
-description: APIs to define custom aggregate functions for LIQ
+description: APIs to define custom aggregate functions for SLIQ
 tags: meta/api
 ---

-APIs to define and override aggregate functions used in LIQ `select` and `having` clauses after `group by`.
+APIs to define and override aggregate functions used in SLIQ `select` and `having` clauses after `group by`.

 All aggregates skip null/nil values by convention.
 Empty groups return null (except `count` which returns 0 and `string_agg` which returns an empty string).